fatimIB/coffee-management-system/README.md

 ---

+## 📚 Academic Context

+This project was developed for educational purposes as part of a course on Distributed Systems.
+It demonstrates practical implementation of:

+- Microservices
+- gRPC
+- REST APIs
+- Testing strategies
+- Performance evaluation

+---

 ## 📜 License

-This project is for educational purposes only.

-Feel free to fork and modify it for learning or academic use.
+Educational use only.